SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Problem solving/informed strategies.md

-Use domain knowlend and apply rules using some kind of [[Euristics]]
+Use domain knowledge and apply rules using some kind of [[Heuristics]]